Maximize Muscle Growth: 4 Key Reps for Hypertrophy

 How do different rep ranges affect muscle growth?

-Lower rep ranges (1-5 reps) are often associated with strength gains, while higher rep ranges (15+ reps) are often used for muscular endurance.
-The 8-12 rep range is commonly believed to be optimal for hypertrophy, as it strikes a balance between muscle tension and metabolic stress, both of which are important factors for muscle growth.
+Lower rep ranges (1-5 reps) focus on strength, while higher rep ranges (15+ reps) target endurance.
+The 6-12 rep range is best for hypertrophy, as it balances mechanical tension and metabolic stress.

 Is it important to vary rep ranges for muscle growth?